hermetoproject/integration-tests/README.md

 * workspace is using 3 modules
 * module example.com/hello depends on example.com/hiii
-* module example.com/hiii has its root 2 levels below the root repo
+* module example.com/hiii has its root 2 levels below the workspace root
+* go.work is not in a root directory but one level below